-3.105.3.108.
+3.108.
 Relevant structures, systems and components and procedures should be examined with regard to both nuclear security and safety aspects so as to ensure that an optimal balance is achieved.

 A single regulatory body may be responsible for both safety and nuclear security, or the regulatory body may consist of separate competent authorities owing to the different areas covered for safety and nuclear security.
-For nuclear security, there could be specific structures and means of control of a different type.
-A consultation and coordination mechanism is required between the two authorities to ensure effective protection with regard to possible malicious acts and to-manage regulatory requirements that may be conflicting.
+A consultation and coordination mechanism is required between the two authorities to manage regulatory requirements that may be conflicting.

-3.106.3.109.
+3.109.
 With respect to the degree to which nuclear safety and nuclear security are to be integrated, special attention should be paid to differences in the government's involvement since a larger number of authorities are concerned with nuclear security than with safety.
 Consequently, there are more interfaces to deal with and a greater need for cooperation and coordination.